Boland, Western Cape: Geography

 Although the Boland does not have defined boundaries, its core lies around the Boland Mountains and the towns of Stellenbosch, Paarl and Worcester.
-It may be understood to extend as far as Malmesbury, Tulbagh, Swellendam and Somerset West.
+It may be understood to extend as far as Malmesbury, Tulbagh, Swellendam, Somerset West, Brackenfell, Kuilsrivier and Durbanville.
 This is approximately the area included in the Cape Winelands District Municipality, which was formerly called the Boland District Municipality.
 To the southwest lies the Cape Town metropolitan area, to the northwest the Swartland and West Coast, to the northeast the Great Karoo, to the east the Little Karoo, and to the south the Overberg.

 The catchment area of the Boland Mountains feeds the Berg, Breede and Riviersonderend rivers, and provides almost the entire water source for Cape Town.

 Popular culture

 The "Boland" name is given to a number of sports teams from the region, including the Boland cricket team and the Boland Cavaliers rugby union team.